 Interactive presentations individualized for each group that explore what financial aid is, types of aid, scholarship opportunities and what you can do now to prepare for college.

-On-site admissions, Medallion Scholarship Program, Transfer Transition Program and Admitted Student Events
+On-site admissions, Medallion Scholarship Program, Transfer Programs and Admitted Student Events

 These presentations focus on information and resources from a ‘what’s next’ perspective in the financial aid process.
 Families and students have an opportunity to engage with financial aid professionals one-on-one.